 Amendment; Termination.
-As noted above, the 2021 Plan was terminated in connection with the adoption of the 2021 SIP and no further awards will be granted thereunder.
+Our board of directors has the authority to amend, alter, suspend, or terminate the 2021 Plan, provided such action will not impair the existing rights of any participant, unless mutually agreed to in writing between the participant and the administrator.
+As noted above, upon completion of this offering, our 2021 Plan will be terminated and no further awards will be granted thereunder.
 All outstanding awards will continue to be governed by their existing terms.